Course descriptions for MNLM program

 NLM 620 Capstone: Integrative Seminar

 Students identify and review key issues confronting the nonprofit sector, while integrating learning from the entire program.
 This course improves understanding of trends emerging within nonprofits such as leadership, resource development, and social responsibility.
-Students develop, present and defend their capstone project as the culminating experience in the MNpS program.
-(Prerequisite: MNpS Student; Advisor/Instructor approval.
+Students develop, present and defend their capstone project as the culminating experience in the MNLM program.
+(Prerequisite: MNLM Student; Advisor/Instructor approval.
 The capstone is to be taken in the final semester of the program after completion of all required core courses and most if not all elective courses.
 Core courses must have a grade of B (3.0) or better.)

-NLM 525 Fundraising and Resource Management
+NLM 525 Fundraising and Resource Development

 Examines fundraising and resource development in philanthropy from the perspective of the nonprofit practitioner.
 Also examines issues confronting nonprofit organizations related to fundraising and philanthropic purposes in society.